Skip to Main Content

 Veterinary Dentistry for Cats & Dogs in Westminster

-Our veterinarians at Wachusett Animal Hospital provide cats and dogs with restorative and preventive pet dental health care and surgery.
+Our veterinarians at Wachusett Animal Hospital provide cats and dogs with restorative and preventive pet dental health care and surgery 7 days a week.

 Routine dental care is an important part of cats' and dogs' oral and overall health, however most pets don't receive the oral hygiene care they require to keep their gums and teeth healthy.